-Normal Flow (as applicable)
+Normal Flow

-A measurement of the healthcare sensor is initiated as shown in 88.1.7-1.
+A measurement of the healthcare sensor is initiated as shown in 8-1.
 Patient can initiate the generation of sensor data such as taking a glucose meter measurement (Trigger A).
 The measurement may also be initiated based on some pre-defined schedule.

-at the healthcare gateway (Trigger B or C)..
+at the healthcare gateway (Trigger B or C).